aerodolphin/WIRED-SMART-HOME-SYSTEM/README.md

 # SMART-HOME

+## Why a Smart Home System

+When considering the integration of new technology into our lives, it is crucial to contemplate the advantages it brings.
+This typically revolves around the following inquiries:

+1. Does it save time?
+2. Does it improve my experience?

+If not, does it enable me to accomplish something substantial that I was not able to achieve before?

+The goal is to improve the human experience in the system in some way or at least to help us to save energy.

+It looks cool to showing off to our friends that we can turn on and off some lights with a phone but in a daylife world we just want to turn the light on with a simple wall switch.
+In my opinion, a good smart home light control system is the one capable of turning on and off the lights with a reliable occupancy detection system.

-## My Motivation
+## Motivation

+My main motivation is from my love of technology and creating things that could improve our lives in someway.
+Combining with the fact I'm building a new home, It's the perfect time to implement a smart home system capable of saving some time and improving my family experience.
+I hope this subject is of interest to some people so that we can create an online community for sharing experience and knowledge.
+With a smart system we can save energy, reduce costs, create automations, create an alarm system, simplify daily routines, customize things, etc.

-## Wired Smart Home System
+## Why a Wired Smart Home System

-A wired smart home system offers several advantages over a wireless smart home system.
+A wired smart home system offers several advantages over a wireless system.
+That's why I would like to focus on that.
+I quickly discovered that there are not many wired systems and devices available on the market.
+That's why I decided to develop some and share.

 Here is a list of advantages of a wired smart home system compared to a wireless one:

 * **Reliability:** Wired smart home systems are known for their reliability.
 Since they rely on physical cables to connect devices and sensors throughout the home, they tend to be more stable and less prone to interference compared to wireless systems [2].
 Wired connections provide a consistent and uninterrupted connection, reducing the chances of signal dropouts or connectivity issues.